How to See the Doctors or Nurses?

 Results of Tests

-These can be given over the phone when this has been authorised.
-Please allow 3 days for urine tests, a week for most blood tests and 6-8 weeks for smears.
-Please telephone if possible, after 2pm.
+Please allow 3 days for urine tests, a week for most blood tests and 6-8 weeks for smears for us to receive and review results from a test.

 Help for Obesity